nelder/php-image-resizing/README.md

 ##Image Resizing Functions for PHP
 These functions allow the user to handle typical user image input on a web application.
 Images can be compressed to reduce file size, images can also be used to derrive a thumbnail copy.
 This can be useful to save storage and increase load times when a smaller version of a file is required by the application.
+They depend upon the GD image library which is often preinstalled, unlike other image libaries like ImageMagick.

 ###Sample Use
 Compress an image on the server, note the image will be replaced by its new compressed iteration.